Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     1. Update the example `ATTRIBUTION.md` with the project's credits.
-    2. Open `scrollable_credits.tscn` and  `scrolling_credits.tscn`.
+    2. Open `credits_label.tscn`.
     3. Check the `CreditsLabel` has updated with the text.
-    4. Optionally, change settings or disable `Auto Update`.
+    4. Optionally, disable `Auto Update` and customize the text.
-    5. Save both scenes (even they show no changes).
+    5. Save the scene (even if it shows no changes).

 7. Keep, update, or remove `res://LICENSE.txt`.